-- The only point is ever is using a Sentinel beam is against the flood, and even then the shotgun and energy sword do a better job.
+- The only point to ever using a Sentinel beam is against the Flood, and even then the shotgun and energy sword do a better job.

 - The SMG itself became something of a scrappy weapon itself, due to its very high kickback, and relatively low maximum range.
 On its own, anyway—it's designed to be dual wielded, which let it strip shields in close combat with incredible speed.
 Combined with a plasma rifle, it's not half-bad, but terribly outclassed by the Battle Rifle in every other way.

 - The Needler has since been Rescued from the Scrappy Heap.
-While it lost its duel wield-ably, its power got boosted and is far better balanced in Halo 3 and Reach.
+While it lost its dual-wield-ability, its power got boosted and is far better balanced in Halo 3 and Reach.

 - Magnum, while useful in the first game, is nerfed in Halo 2, losing its scope feature and is much weaker in all respects.